Handbook of Business Procedures

-All business-related air travel for university employees and students must be arranged through Anthony Travel or Corporate Travel Planners, the two university-contracted travel agencies.
-For more information, refer to the airfare purchase policy on the Travel Management Services website.
+All travel agency assisted business-related air travel for university employees and students must be arranged through Anthony Travel or Corporate Travel Planners, the two university-contracted travel agencies.
+For more information, including the exception request process, refer to the airfare purchase policy on the Travel Management Services website.

 The reimbursement for commercial air transportation may not exceed the cost of the lowest available airfare.
 First class, business class, or other premium class airfare will only be reimbursed at the coach class rate, unless Travel Management Services has issued an approved exception request.